-Sanctions are applied in the form of check reductions and, for the 3rd or subsequent offense, termination of benefits.
-The amount of the check reduction is a fixed amount and is determined as follows:
+Sanctions are applied in the form of benefit reductions and, for the 3rd or subsequent offense, termination of benefits.
+The amount of the benefit reduction is a fixed amount and is determined as follows:

-1st Offense = 1/3 reduction in the check amount, prior to recoupment, that the AG is currently eligible to receive, for 3 months
+1st Offense = 1/3 reduction in the benefit amount, prior to recoupment, that the AG is currently eligible to receive, for 3 months

-2nd Offense = 2/3 reduction in the check amount, prior to recoupment, that the AG is currently eligible to receive, for 3 months.
-If the case is in a 1/3 reduction when the 2nd sanction is applied, the 2/3 reduction is applied to the check amount the client would be eligible to receive, prior to recoupment; if it was not already reduced by 1/3.
+2nd Offense = 2/3 reduction in the benefit amount, prior to recoupment, that the AG is currently eligible to receive, for 3 months.
+If the case is in a 1/3 reduction when the 2nd sanction is applied, the 2/3 reduction is applied to the benefit amount the client would be eligible to receive, prior to recoupment; if it was not already reduced by 1/3.

 3rd and All = Ineligibility for cash assistance for 3 months.

-Subsequent

-Offenses
+Subsequent Offenses

-NOTE: See item C below for information about the mandatory home visit after imposition of the 2nd sanction.
+NOTE: See item C below for information about the mandatory office visit after imposition of the 2nd sanction.

 All benefit reductions due to imposition of a sanction require advance notice.
 See Chapter 6 for specific information.
 Unless the client shows good cause for non-compliance, the sanction is imposed.
 This is true even if the client complies after the notice is sent but before the sanction is effective.
+Once the sanction is imposed, the participant is enrolled in the WORKS sanction (WS), component in addition to the activity to which they were assigned.